cyrilwanner/next-optimized-images/README.md

 * Adds a content hash to the file name so images can get cached on CDN level and in the browser for a long time
 * Same image urls over multiple builds for long time caching
 * `jpeg`, `png`, `svg` and `gif` images are supported and enabled by default but can be particularly disabled
+* Provides [options](#query-params) to force inlining a single file or include the raw optimized image directly in your html (e.g. for svgs)

 ## Table of contents